bitshifter/radixsort/README.md

 ## Compiling and running

-CMake is used to generate Makefiles that will build the C, C++ and Rust implementations of the Radix sort.
+CMake is used to generate Makefiles that will build the C and C++ implementations of the Radix sort.
 There are scripts to aide with CMake build generation in the build directory, for example: